AniketSingh04/AniketSingh04/README.md

 - 👋 Hi, I’m @AniketSingh04
 - 👀 I’m interested in Computational Thinking, AL-ML, Data Science and Web Devlopment.
 - 🌱 I’m currently learning Web Development.
-- 💞️ I’m looking to collaborate on Data Science and AI-ML realted models so that I can gain some knowledge and experience
+- 💞️ I’m looking to collaborate on Web Devlopment, Data Science and AI-ML realted models so that I can gain some knowledge and experience
 - 📫 You can reach me via my mail aniketrajsingh29@gmail.com

 <!---